 A seam gauge is a small tool used to check widths of seams and hems.
-Seam gauges are available with both inches and centimeters
+Seam gauges are available with both inches and centimeters.

-Dressmaker carbon is used for tracing pattern mans onto the wrong side of the fabric.
+Dressmaker carbon is used for tracing pattern marks onto the wrong side of the fabric.
 Select a color close to that of the fabric, one that will barely show.
 Test the carbon on a scrap of fabric to be sure you can see it.
-Wash the scrap to be sure you can remove be marks.
+Wash the scrap to be sure you can remove the marks.
 Carbon is hard to remove from some light-colored fabrics.

-A nacing wheel it used with describance carbon to transfer the pattern harlangs to the labric.
+A tracing wheel is used with dressmaker carbon to transfer the pattern markings to the fabric.
 It may have a round blade with teeth like a saw, or a smooth round blade.

-An it of with dry and steam settings is needed for pressing a variety of fatrice.
-Test the row temperature first by pressing on a small scrap of fabric.
-If the iron is to that it may melt the fabric, leave marks, or make the fabric yainy.
+An iron with dry and steam settings is needed for pressing a variety of fabrics.
+Test the iron temperature first by pressing on a small scrap of fabric.
+If the iron is too hot it may melt the fabric, leave marks, or make the fabric shiny.
 Handle the iron carefully.
 The owner's manual will tell you how to use and care for your iron.
 Don't press over pins as they will scratch the bottom of the iron.
 Always turn the iron off when you are finished using it.